jierasmus27/data_clean/README.md

 - run_analysis.R - Runs an analysis on the Dataset
 - README.md - A brief description of the project and it's components
 - CODEBOOK.md - Indicates all the variables and summaries calculated, along with units, and other relevant information
+- final_tidy_data.csv - An example of the clean data

 ## Prerequisites to use this project
 1. Check the project out of Github and into a local folder.